ErnieAtLYD/ErnieAtLYD/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+- 🔭 I’m currently an Enterprise Simulator Leader for Strategio.
 - ⚡ Fun fact: ...
 -->